anna-197/Online-Library-React-Project/README.md

 This allows users to

 * Search for Books.
-* Click on the results to read further details about it.
+* Click on the results to read further details about the book.
+* Add Books to Reading List.
+* Remove Books from Reading List.

 ## Setup/Installation Requirements